2024

 2019 | BFA Senior Open Studios, Parsons School of Design, New York NY

-2018 | Cover Art, 12th Street Journal, New York NY
+2018 | Cover Art, 12th Street Journal, New York NYPUBLICATIONS

 2023 | Édouard Vuillard and the Context of Representing Domesticity, Rose Pickering